Introduction to TRIZ – Theory of Inventory Problem Solving

 TRIZ (pronounced “treez”) is the Russian acronym for Theory of Inventive Problem Solving.
 It was founded in 1946 by a Russian engineer and scientist, Genrich Altshuller who worked in the patent department of the Soviet Navy.
 His primary responsibility was to assist inventors in filing patents but because he was a gifted inventor he was often asked for help in solving problems encountered during the innovation process.
 He analyzed over 400,000 patents from different fields of engineering.

 Altshuller studied those patents with the most effective solutions.
 His empirical studies revealed objective laws, or trends, in the evolution of technical systems.
 From these he formulated his main postulate: the evolution of engineering systems is not a random process, but obeys certain laws.
 From these laws Altshuller formulated his eight Patterns of Evolution of technical systems.
 These patterns can be utilized for conscious system development, including problem solving.
+He classified these patterns into a generic list of 40 inventive principles known as the TRIZ 40 principles.

 Realizing that an innovation represents a fundamental change to a technological system, and is therefore subject to analysis, Altshuller turned his attention to the patent fund, screening over 200,000 patents from all over the world.
 He identified 40,000 patents that constituted “inventive” achievements, and began a rigorous analysis of these.